jakubw2/Predicting-Sales/README.md

-# This is a Jupyter Notebook of a sales prediction project on Kaggle.
+# This is a sales prediction project with Kaggle.

-The input dataset contains sales information from the previous year
+The input dataset contains sales information from the previous year.

 The task of this project is to predict future sales.